Lenya59/kuber/README.md

 Run 'kubectl get nodes' on the master to see this node join the cluster.
 ```

-You can add many nodes to your cluster, in our case it would be 2 nodes.
+You can add many nodes to your cluster, in my case it would be 2 nodes.
 When you done with your nodes you can check nodes in your cluster:

 ```shell
 kubectl get nodes